utubo/js-p-data-compressor/readme.md

-COUTION: I will change reserved symbols and API.
+⚠️COUTION: I will change reserved symbols and API.
-Wait for use this !
+Wait for use this !⚠️

 This is a compressor for https://utb.sakura.ne.jp/tekitou/p<br>